wp-plugins/joddit-global-css/readme.txt

 * Fixed a small bug whereby the enqueued stylesheet url is missing a front slash.

+= 0.7.7 =

+* Fixed a small issue regarding stylesheet content and escaping characters.

 == Upgrade Notice ==

-= It's essential that all users update to avoid the directory structuring bug in 0.7.3  =
+= It's essential that all users update to avoid the escape string issue in 0.7.6  =